swesterfeld/liquidsfz/README.md

     liquidsfz ~/sfz/SalamanderGrandPianoV3_44.1khz16bit/SalamanderGrandPianoV3.sfz

-Currently, liquidsfz will initialize the fluidsynth jack driver.
-If you connect the jack midi input using a patchbay, you can send midi events to liquidsfz to test the sfz loader.
+liquidsfz works as jack client with midi input and audio ouput.
+If you connect the jack midi input / audio output using a patchbay, you can send midi events to liquidsfz to test the sfz loader.

 ## LICENSE